askanakmala/Recovery_Tree_olivewood_id/README.md

 # TWRP_Tree_olivewood_id
-Thanks To SebaUbuntu for tolls
+Thanks To SebaUbuntu for tools